Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 "Shut the fook up and get the lads ready to abandon base if we have to."
 Powell ordered.
 "Actually, fook that.
 Where's it coming down?"

-Baker scratched his head "She's aiming for...that big lake to the east."
+Baker scratched his head "She's aiming for... that big lake to the east."

 The captain glanced at the sensors screen, then grabbed his field binoculars and turned to face westwards, raising them to his face.